miclgael/uses/README.md

 ![iTerm2 icon](https://goofy-jackson-e58a45.netlify.com/scribbles/uses-iterm.png)

 - [VSCodium](https://vscodium.com/) is my current editor.
 I made the switch to Visual Studio Code from Atom in 2018, and made the conscious choice to swap to the version with telemetry removed.
 Before that I used Brackets, Coda and Sublime Text.
 I wrote my first lines of code with Notepad++ in 2005.
-- Default Dark+ theme, vs-seti icons.
+- Default Dark+ theme, default vs-seti icons.
-- I keep my VS code extensions in a [separate public gist](https://gist.github.com/miclgael/79b65d3420f95a943eb9bf94be1399c5).
 - I use iTerm2 for my terminal.
 I change the font to Fira Code, and font-size to 14.
 - I use Zsh as my shell, with the default theme.